Cabeda/data-impostor/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Lint markdown

+This project uses [Vale](www.vale.sh) to lint markdown files.
+On bootstrap run `vale sync` to retrieve the style files.

+Afterward you can check the text using the vale command (install it beforehand).